praveenchoragudi/Cyclistic_Bikes/README.md

 * Removing "bad" data.
 The [dataframe](https://www.datasciencemadesimple.com/delete-or-drop-rows-in-r-with-conditions-2/) includes a few hundred entries when bikes were taken out of docks and checked for quality by Cyclistic or ride_length was negative.
 We will create a new version of the dataframe (v2) since data is being removed.

-## STEP 4: CONDUCT DESCRIPTIVE ANALYSIS
+## STEP 4: CONDUCTING DESCRIPTIVE ANALYSIS

 * Descriptive analysis on ride_length (all figures in seconds)
 * We can condense the four lines above to one line using summary() on the specific attribute